 In Fall 2012 the UW Tacoma Executive Council charged Faculty Assembly to address lecturer issues and their relationship to student outcomes on campus and an ad hoc Lecturer Affairs Committee was formed.The committee was disbanded for academic year 2014-2015 and was reinstated in Fall 2015 with the following membership.
 A call for volunteers was put out.
 Lecturer Affairs serves as a sub-committee of Faculty Affairs.

-- Jeremy Davis, Lecturer, Interdisciplinary Arts and Sciences
+- Co-Chair: Jeremy Davis, Lecturer, School of Interdisciplinary Arts & Sciences

-- James Liner, Lecturer, Interdisciplinary Arts and Sciences
+- Co-Chair: LeAnne Laux-Bachand, Lecturer, School of Interdisciplinary Arts & Sciences

 To ensure that our students have the best teachers possible, and that all those teachers are provided the respect, support and stability necessary to achieve UW Tacoma's mission for excellence, innovation and vision.
 As teaching faculty we strive to help students achieve their learning goals, improve student retention and increase student graduation rates.
 Current research, however, reveals that the growing reliance on contingent faculty has negative repercussions for students--not because contingent faculty members are poor teachers but because contingent employment precludes teaching excellence.